Constellation-Labs/documentation-hub/validate/automated/nodectlUpgrade.md

 #### Architecture

-It will detect the architecture of our VPS, in this example `x86_64` (most common).
+**nodectl** will detect the architecture of our VPS, in this example `x86_64` ( ( *most common* ).

 Because nodectl cannot upgrade while it is running, nodectl will:
-- Exit itself before upgrading
+- Exit itself before upgrading.
+- Upgrade.
+  - **nodectl** will create a temporary bash script.
-- Upgrade
+  - execute the script.
-- Inform us whether or not we need to upgrade our Node's internals.
+- Inform us whether or not we need to upgrade anything necessary for Tessellation or the Linux distribution to operate effectively with nodectl.
 - Re-enable `auto_restart` if enabled.

 In this example:
 - We do not need to upgrade our Node.
-- We have `auto_restart` enabled.
+- We have `auto_restart` enabled in the [configuration](./nodectlConfig).

-nodectl will let us know, and request we press &lt;enter&gt; to continue without an upgrade and then restart the `auto_restart` feature.
+**nodectl** will let us know, and request we press <kbd>enter</kbd> to continue without an upgrade and then restart the `auto_restart` feature.

 <MacWindow>
   Upgrading nodectl version from v2.7.0 to v2.7.1<br />